systeminit/si/app/docs/src/explanation/iac-comparison.md

 ```
 :::

-These blocks define what version of the underlying provider code will be used, and the options that will apply globally to all the resources that the provider exposes.
-The providers themselves define how the resource declarations map to API calls in the underlying cloud API.
+These blocks define which version of the underlying provider code will be used and the options that will apply globally to all resources the provider exposes.
+The providers themselves determine how the resource declarations map to API calls in the underlying cloud API.

 System Initiative does not have an equivalent provider layer.
 Instead, it works in terms of *schemas* and *functions*.
-The *functions* define its behavior - for example, *action functions* that define operations such as *create*, *update*, or *delete*.
-These functions can be shared across multiple schema - for example, all of our AWS schemas share the same fundamental CRUD action functions.
+The *functions* define their behavior - for example, *action functions* that define operations such as *create*, *update*, or *delete*.
+These functions can be shared across multiple schemas - for example, all of our AWS schemas share the same fundamental CRUD action functions.
 One valuable side effect of our approach is that you can view the specifics directly on the schema.

 ![Action Function](./iac-comparison/action-function.png)